vrurg/vrurg.github.io/_rafb-publication/02-everything-is-an-object-mop.md

 ---
-title: "Everything Is An Object.
-MOP."
+title: Everything Is An Object.
+MOP.
+tags: Raku publication
 ---

-To be written...
+This article is yet to be written.